 Charges of assault and battery on a family member are distinct from other charges of assault and battery under Massachusetts law.
 Domestic violence can be charged as either a felony or misdemeanor, but in many cases, these offenses have greater penalties than assault and battery on someone other than a relative.

-Misdemeanor Charges for Domestic Assault
+Misdemeanor Charges for Domestic Assault and Battery in Massachusetts

 Even if the charge is “only” a misdemeanor, it can still significantly impact your freedom and your future.
 In Massachusetts, suspected offenders must be held for at least six hours if arrested for domestic violence.
 If a judge decides that letting you out on bail would threaten the alleged victim’s safety or the public, you could be held without bail for up to 120 days or until trial.